weemo/iOS-SDK/README.md

 ## About Weemo

 The Weemo Video Cloud is a solution specifically targeted at application software vendors providing real-time video communications embedded within any web or mobile application.
-The solution is particularly well suited for social software applications such as Enterprise Social Networks, Social CRM, HCM, Customer Service, Education and E-learning, as well as for Contact Management and Collaboration.
+The solution is particularly well suited for business software applications such as Enterprise Social Networks, Social CRM, HCM, Customer Service, Education and E-learning, as well as for Contact Management and Collaboration.

 Weemo relies on open-standard protocols such as SIP, XMPP and HTTPS.
 The solution provides constant interoperability with existing or future communication-oriented devices and infrastructures.